 Do you have information that might be of importance to the AIVD, for instance regarding terrorism or espionage?
-In that case you can call or write the AIVD.
-Does it concern a critical, life-threatening situation?
-Then call the police on 112.
+In that case you can either call or write us.
+If your message concerns a critical, life-threatening situation, please contact the police by dialling the emergency telephone number 112.

-The AIVD can be reached by telephone 24 hours per day.
-Any information provided will be handled in confidence.
-The AIVD never discloses who has provided information (source protection).
+The AIVD can be reached by telephone 24 hours a day, 7 days a week.
+Any information provided will be handled in strict confidence.
+We will never disclose who has provided information (source protection).
 This is provided for by law.

 Call the police

 Does your call concern a critical, life-threatening situation?
-Then contact the police on 112.
+Then contact the police by dialling the emergency telephone number 112.

 The AIVD is not an investigative authority and only investigates matters which are a threat to national security.
-If you have information regarding criminal activities which are not related to the areas of attention of the AIVD, please contact the police.
+If you have information regarding criminal activities which are not related to our areas of interest, please contact the police instead.

 Ministry of the Interior and Kingdom Relations